Nottingham Forest striker Darius Henderson 'knocked man to ground'

 The jury was told Mr Bell - who did not know the woman, Hazel Kent - later stepped in to diffuse the situation and was attacked by the footballer.

-Prosecutor Alan Richards said there was "no reason to believe" the claims by Miss Kent, 48, were "anything other than pure fiction".'No threat'
+Prosecutor Alan Richards said there was "no reason to believe" the claims by Miss Kent, 48, were "anything other than pure fiction".

 The court was told that Miss Kent said she could describe Mr Henderson's home and correctly identified the brand of his boxer shorts.